GeorgeWeb/syclref/_api-docs/apis.h/cl%253A%253Asycl%253A%253Ahandler/functions/COMPUTECPP_DEPRECATED_API/index.md

  - `require `
 : Buffer object

 **Returns:** Defined in Codeplay Extension CP004.
-Will fail if accessor already associated with storage.
+Will fail if accessor already associated with storage. bufBuffer object accPlaceholder accessor DeprecatedBind the null accessor first, then call require()

 ---